Troubleshoot Common Water Boiler Problems

 - Failure to switch on -- The very first step, if your boiler does not seem to be working at all, is to check the power supply or pilot light.
 If the unit is plugged in, make sure that the circuit breaker switch has not been tripped.

-Cold or inconsistent water temperature -- Freezing cold water in your shower is an obvious sign of boiler failure, but an excessively hot flow is a problem. too.
-Any inconsistency in your water temperature is a sign of trouble.
+- Cold or inconsistent water temperature -- Freezing cold water in your shower is an obvious sign of boiler failure, but an excessively hot flow is problematic, too.
+In fact, any inconsistency in your water temperature is a sign of trouble.
 When you have no hot water at all, the electric heating element may not be functioning.
 Overly cold or hot water might be caused by a defective thermostat.

-Odor of oil or gas -- The smell of oil or gas is a serious danger sign.
+- Odor of oil or gas -- The smell of oil or gas is a serious danger sign.
 Quickly open a window in the area where your boiler is located, switch off the control valve if possible, and go outside.
 Then call for emergency boiler repair.
-You should always own a working carbon monoxide (CO) monitor if you operate any appliances powered by natural gas inside your home; should the monitor's alarm sound, get everyone out of the house ASAP and contact your local fire department.
+Also, always install a working carbon monoxide (CO) monitor if you operate any fuel-burning appliances inside your home; should the monitor's alarm sound, get everyone out of the house ASAP and contact your local fire department.

-Metallic odor or taste -- A metallic odor or taste to the water heated by your boiler is also problematic, although less dangerous to human beings.
+- Metallic odor or taste -- A metallic odor or taste to the water heated by your boiler is problematic too, although less dangerous to human beings.
 It does, however, indicate a serious issue with the boiler.

-Mud or increased sediment -- Water that is muddy or contains more mineral sediment than normal is another problematic sign.
-To check the contents of your boiler, attach a hose to the drainage bib, turn off the gas or disconnect the electricity, and drain out the water.
+- Mud or increased sediment -- Water that is muddy or contains more mineral sediment than normal is another warning sign.
+To check the contents of your boiler, attach a hose to the drainage bib, turn off the power supply, and drain out the water.